coffee2code/text-replace/readme.txt

 == Screenshots ==

-1. A screenshot of the admin options page for the plugin, where you define the terms/phrases/shortcuts and their related replacement text
+1. The admin options page for the plugin, where you define the terms/phrases/shortcuts and their related replacement text

 == Hooks ==